 [Grading] The score is evaluated comprehensively from reports for each lecture (including performance scores in the class) and the final examination.
 The full score is 100 marks which consists of 50 marks from reports and 50 marks from the final examination.

-[Course Goals] To understand that Civil Engineering is the organization of the technology and knowledge related to social capital improvement, prevention or mitigation of disaster and creation of environment.
+social capital improvement, prevention or mitigation of disaster and creation of environment.